Want Us To Contact You?

 Class A felonies generally are ineligible for expungement.
 Also included are offenses that require individuals to register as sex offenders: felony offenses where death was part of the offense; felony assault offenses; misdemeanor or felony offenses for domestic assault; and felony conviction for kidnapping.

 There are other crimes that do not fall under these categories that are also ineligible for expungement.
 The list of crimes that cannot be expunged are outlined in §610.140.2 RSMo.
-Contact a qualified lawyer today to explain to you the legal provisions.
-Wayne T. Schoeneberg P. C. is here to help you navigate through a variety of criminal defense matters.

 How To File For Expungement?